OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Digital-Network-Intelligence-DNINT.md

 - [BinaryEdge](https://app.binaryedge.io/)
   Focuses on acquiring, analyzing and classifying internet wide data by combining efforts in the areas of cybersecurity, data science and machine learning.
 Requires registration.
 - [FullHunt.io](https://fullhunt.io/)
   Attack surface database of the entire Internet.
-Search info by domain, ip, technology, host, tag, port, city and more.
+Search info by domain, IP, technology, host, tag, port, city and more.

 ### **CCTV and Webcams**